opencast/opencast/docs/guides/developer/docs/admin-ui-ng.md

 cp ./target/matterhorn-admin-ui-ng-2.2-SNAPSHOT.jar ../../build/opencast-dist-allinone-2.2-SNAPSHOT/system/org/opencastproject/matterhorn-admin-ui-ng/2.2-SNAPSHOT/matterhorn-admin-ui-ng-2.2-SNAPSHOT.jar
 ```

-*Note that in the Example above, the paths are for a specific Opencast version.
+*Note that in the example above, the paths are for a specific Opencast version.
 Your paths might look different.*

 Live working on the UI